ChristophePRAT/RecruiTeam/README.md

    ```
    Invoke-RestMethod -Uri "http://localhost:5000/start" -Method POST -ContentType "application/json" -Body '{"control_points_enabled": false}'
    ```
     With the control point method :
     ```
     Invoke-RestMethod -Uri "http://localhost:5000/start" -Method POST -ContentType "application/json" -Body '{"control_points_enabled": true}'
     ```

+### Code Submission and Evaluation

+Once the server is running, you can submit your code to the `/submit_code` endpoint for evaluation.
+The system uses an AI model to grade your code based on correctness, style, and potential security vulnerabilities.

+The web client uses that endpoint to submit code and receive evaluations.

+The response will contain the AI's evaluation of your code.
 ## Overview

 This document provides a comprehensive mathematical analysis of the eye tracking anti-cheat system implemented in `ca_clean.py`.
 The system uses objective behavioral metrics, statistical analysis, and control point validation to detect cheating attempts in real-time.